nervetattoo/jquery-autosave/readme.md

 ### events.save

-When triggered, this event will attempt to save form field data for a specific form.
+When triggered, this event will attempt to save input data for a specific form.
 You can trigger this event using jQuery's [.triggerHandler()](http://api.jquery.com/triggerHandler/) function on any form autosave is bound to.

 ---